Final Fantasy Dimensions II: Visuals and music

 The game's character designs and image illustrations were handled by CyDesignation, an art design firm founded and directed by former Square Enix artists.
 The soundtrack was composed and produced by Naoshi Mizuta with over fifty tracks.
 The game's main theme is Timeless Tomorrow performed by the singer Lia.
 Mizuta crafted the music to make players feel that when they travel, they have entered a new time, this made sure that all the music was fresh and new.

 Release

 The game was initially released in downloadable segments over time, and was free with in app purchases available.
 Those who pre-registered got a white chocobo signet within the game.
 The game also features cameos of characters and props from other games, such as Oersted the knight from the video game Live A Live, and a spell book from The Irregular at Magic High School.

 Reception

-Touch Arcade praised the games large amount of content, but noted that the game can drag because it was originally a “free to play” game and is best to play in small doses.
-Kotaku said of the game that “we’ve got an interesting story about time travel, presented in the most boring way possible”, noting that the stamina system that was part of when the game was in its free form causes the game to become too easy.
+Touch Arcade praised the games large amount of content, but noted that the game can drag because it was originally a "free to play" game and is best to play in small doses.
+Kotaku called the game's story about time travel as boring, also noting that the stamina system that was part of when the game was in its free form causes the game to become too easy.

-On May 8, 2015, Square Enix announced that the game had 1.5 million downloads since release.
+By May 2015, the game had 1.5 million downloads since release.